-- Prepare Phase: The coordinator asks the participating nodes whether they are ready to commit the transaction.
-The participants returned with a yes or no
+- Prepare Phase – The coordinator asks the participating nodes whether they are ready to commit the transaction.
+The participants returned with a yes or no.

-6. Problems with 2PC
+6. Problems With 2PC

-- The onus of the transaction is on the coordinator node, and it can become the single point of failure
+- The onus of the transaction is on the coordinator node, and it can become the single point of failure.

 7. Introduction to Saga

 7.1.
-What is Saga Architecture Pattern?
+What Is Saga Architecture Pattern?

-A local transaction is the unit-of-work performed by a saga participant.
+A local transaction is the unit of work performed by a Saga participant.
 Every operation that is part of the Saga can be rolled back by a compensating transaction.
 Further, the Saga pattern guarantees that either all operations complete successfully or the corresponding compensation transactions are run to undo the work previously completed.

 In the Saga pattern, a compensating transaction must be idempotent and retryable.
-These two principles ensure that a transaction can be managed without any manual intervention.
-The Saga Execution Coordinator (SEC) ensures guarantees these principles:
+These two principles ensure that we can manage transactions without any manual intervention.

 7.2.
 The Saga Execution Coordinator